 The revenue recognition principle states that a firm should record revenue in its books of accounts when it is earned, realized, or realizable, and not when the cash is collected.
 Revenue is earned when the company delivers its products or services.
 This means that the company has carried out its part of the deal.
 Revenues are realized when the cash is received for the goods/services sold.
 Revenues are realizable when the company receives an asset in exchange for the goods/services delivered.
 This asset usually is accounts receivables which can be converted into cash.
 E.g., suppose a customer purchases a television worth $5,000 from a shop on credit.
 In that case, the shop owner should immediately record the revenue even if it does not expect the customer to pay the purchase amount for several weeks.

 One may question, what if the customer doesn’t pay for that purchase?
 First of all, as a wise businessman, you won’t sell a product on credit to someone whom you don’t expect to pay.
-However, later if you develop this doubt on some customer, in such a case the solution is not to wait till all the customers pay their dues.
+However, later if you develop this doubt on some customers, in such a case, the solution is not to wait till all the customers pay their dues.
 The solution is to make a provision for such doubtful debts.